3D Gaussian Splatting: Survey, Technologies, Challenges, and Opportunities: Extensions of 3D Gaussian Splatting

+{Instead of discrete offsets, \textit{\textbf{exploring temporally continuous motion}} can promote smoothness in the time dimension~\cite{katsumata2023efficient,kratimenos2023dynmf,lin2023gaussian,huang2023sc}.
 Gaussian-Flow~\cite{lin2023gaussian} aims to develop a representation capable of fitting variable motion by analyzing the advantages and disadvantages of polynomial~\cite{kratimenos2023dynmf,li2023spacetime} and Fourier series fitting~\cite{katsumata2023efficient}.
-It then proposes a model that combines both methods to construct a dual-domain deformation prediction model.
-Finally, Gaussian-Flow introduces an adaptive time-step scaling strategy and a temporal smoothing and rigid loss to enhance training stability and temporal continuity.
+It then proposes a dual-domain deformation model with adaptive time-step scaling and temporal-rigid constraints for stable and continuous motion prediction.}

-SC-GS~\cite{huang2023sc} aims to compress motion representations in dynamic scenes based on sparse control points.
-By predicting the positions of control points, radial-basis-function (RBF) kernels, and transformations, the motion of the entire dynamic field over time is calculated using the Linear Blend Skinning~\cite{sumner2007embedded}.
-Thanks to this strategy, SC-GS proposes an adaptive pruning and cloning strategy for control points based on neighboring point RBF weights and gradients, and it demonstrates strong applicability in 3DGS editing.